 For example, if your ideal clients are runners needing massage for running injuries (and prevention of future injuries!), they might be searching Google for ‘runners massage downtown Ottawa’.
 Or if your ideal clients are pregnant women, the search might be ‘pregnancy massage therapy kingston’.
 You get the idea.

-Once you’ve figured out what those ideal clients are looking for and how what you offer matches that, you can write awesome content that will make them want to know more about you and book appointments with you.
-Remember, getting people to your website is only half the equation – the other half is making them want to take that action in booking with you.
+Once you’ve figured out what those ideal clients are looking for, you can write awesome content that will make them want to know more about you and book appointments with you.
+Remember, getting people to your website is only half the equation – the other half is making them want to click that ‘book now’ button.

 Not only that, but Google has actually said that the quality of the content on a website is a priority when determining search engine ranking.
 In other words, it’s not about sticking a bunch of keywords on the page for Google to pick up – the quality of the content is king (or queen).